 Iodine is an essential mineral that plays a crucial role in human health and nutrition.
 It is a vital component of thyroid hormones, which regulate metabolism and energy production in the body.
-Additionally, iodine is necessary for proper brain development, particularly during and early childhood.
+Additionally, iodine is necessary for proper brain development, particularly during pregnancy and early childhood.

 Without sufficient iodine intake, individuals may experience various health issues, including thyroid disorders, impaired cognitive development, and an increased risk of goiter.
 Therefore, it is important to ensure an adequate intake of iodine through dietary sources or supplementation.